Tugdual-G/budack/README.md

 ## Requirements
 - Open-MPI for parallel computing
+- libtiff c library

+**Optional**
-- ImageMagick, to create png pictures from the binary files.
+- ImageMagick, to process and enhance the TIFF files.

 **Note**
  If you only have one or two available cores, you may have to run the computation using the oversubscribe option in mpiexec such as (the script *exe.sh* take care of this case).